 Automatically qualifying goods using up-to-date Rules of Origin legislation

 Automatically soliciting for inbound Certificates of Origin as

 Performing tariff shift, RVC and de minimis calculations

 An automated solution enables companies to leverage FTAs while

-minimizing risk of FTA compliance missteps.
+FTA compliance missteps.

 Check Your FTA Return on Investment